London Summer Arbitration School 2026

 Arif H. Ali, 'Chapter 6: Evidentiary Procedure' in Arif Hyder Ali and others (eds), The International Arbitration Rulebook: A Guide to Arbitral Regimes (Kluwer Law International 2019) 369-414; mandatory reading before the class.

-Slides: You find the slides of Class 4 here (will be uploaded after the class).
+Slides: You can find the slides of Class 4 here.

 - What are the differences in evidentiary procedure in court in your home jurisdiction and in international arbitration?